Teukolsky

 $\mathcal{T}$ is the source

-Currently the source has been implemented for a point particle moving along a circular orbit in Kerr spacetime.
-As an example, the flux in this case for the $l=2,m=2$ mode is easily computed using:
+Currently the source has been implemented for a point particle moving along a generic bound orbit in Kerr spacetime for perturbations with spin-weight $s=\{0,\pm 1, \pm 2\}$.
+As an example, the gravitational wave flux for the $l=2,m=2$ mode for a circular, equatorial orbit is easily computed using:

 This returns an association with the results: